vxlang/vxlang-page/README.md

   - Fixed a bug in the 32-bit code virtualization conversion process.
   - Added a new packing type, which is different from the existing packer and only allows you to activate cores.
 It is enabled in test mode in this version..
   - Fixed to be able to compile to specific sections in the Virtualizer's linker.
-- `1.2.9.0`
-  - The virtual machine section and the obfuscated code section are merged.
-  - Speed up obfuscation conversion and packing.

 ## TODO
 - `Task`